shawnmasters/minunit/README.md

   * `int subtests_run;`
 * Create a function to run all of the test sets from.
 This can be called from main.
 * Create functions of tests and call them with `mu_run_test` from the function above.
+  * Each test uses an `mu_assert`.
+    * The first parameter is the string to return on a failure.
+    * The second parameter is the test that must be true to pass.
+* Compile the test.
+You can include this into your build system anyway you want.

 ## License